-The coronavirus epidemic has released a flood of data into the media.
+The coronavirus epidemic released a flood of data into the media.
 But we ordinary folk don’t always have a lot of context to help us understand it.
 And that makes this a great time to talk about the difference between data and information.

 Information scientists often use a pyramid like this one to describe the relationships among data, information, knowledge, and wisdom.